When are puppies fully potty trained? A puppy's potty training timeline is somewhat similar to the potty training timeline of children.

 From Six to Eight Weeks

-To help puppies establish good habits, breeders may elect to place fake grass on top of puppy pads.
+To help puppies establish good habits, breeders may elect to place fake grass on top of puppy pads so to inculcate a natural tendency to seek grass.
 More and more breeders are straying away from fabric considering that it may cause pups to eliminate on area rugs once in their new homes.

 From Eight Weeks to 12 Weeks